 Support their developing social-emotional skills

-“A lot of my coaching with parents is about helping their child to recognise the emotions they’re feeling, negotiate with peers and self-regulate in socially acceptable ways.
+You can support your child’s emotional development by helping them recognise the emotions they’re feeling, negotiate with other children, and self-regulate in socially acceptable ways.

 Encourage exploration and play

-through play, and encouraging your child to explore the world around them will open the door to a wealth of opportunities to inquire and learn.
+Children learn through play, so encourage your child to explore the world around them by:

-- Asking open-ended questions about what your child is doing or what they’ve observed
+- asking them open-ended questions about what they are doing or what they’ve observed

-Books provide a fun and engaging entry point for developing vocabulary, knowledge, creativity, concentration, empathy and imagination.
+Reading books to your child promotes literacy skills and a love of learning.
+Books are a fun and engaging way to develop vocabulary, knowledge, creativity, concentration, empathy and imagination.

-Likewise, numeracy skills can be developed at home by encouraging things like counting, sorting items into larger or smaller, measuring ingredients during cooking, dividing food into equal shares or setting the table with the right number of utensils and plates.
+Numeracy skills can be developed by counting, sorting items into larger or smaller, measuring ingredients during cooking, or dividing food into equal shares.

 Establish familiarity with the concept of school

-Children feel secure when they know what to expect, so use the year before school to gently introduce the concept of school and build familiarity with the environment, behaviours and routines they’ll encounter.
+Consistency builds confidence.
+Children feel secure when they know what to expect, so use preschool years to gently introduce the idea of school and the environment, behaviours and routines they’ll encounter.

-- Let them dress up in their school uniform
+- Letting them dress up in their school uniform

-- Arrange some playdates with other children who’ll be attending the same school
+- Arranging playdates with children who’ll be attending the same school

-- Practice the morning routine of getting ready and packing lunch
+- Practicing the routine of getting ready and packing lunch

-Doing this at home will reinforce what your child’s preschool or kindergarten teacher is doing, and can really help children make a successful transition to school.
+Preparing your child for their next learning step will reinforce what their preschool or kindergarten teacher is doing, and can really help them make a successful transition to school.